aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/aspose-words-integration-in-aws-lambda/_index.md

    }
    {{< /highlight >}}

 4. Deploy the created function and run it either from Visual Studio or from Amazon Console.
-The following screenshot shows the output PDF document.
+The following screenshot demonstrates the output PDF document.
    <img src="aspose-words-integration-in-aws-lambda-1.png" alt="aspose-words-integration-in-aws-lambda" style="width:800px"/>

 You might notice two strange things: